 One such project in the works was Nutch – an open-source web search engine – and the brainchild of Doug Cutting and Mike Cafarella.
 Their goal was to invent a way to return web search results faster by distributing data and calculations across different computers so multiple tasks could be accomplished simultaneously.
-Also during this time, another search engine project called Google was underway.
+Also during this time, another search engine project called Google was in progress.
 It was based on the same concept – storing and processing data in a distributed, automated way so that more relevant web search results could be returned faster.
-This was becoming increasingly important because in 2005, it’s estimated there were 19 billion web pages.
-Today, there are more than a trillion!

 In 2006, Cutting joined Yahoo and took with him the Nutch project as well as ideas based on Google’s early work with automating distributed data storage and processing.
 The Nutch project was divided.
 The web crawler portion remained as Nutch.
 The distributed computing and processing portion became Hadoop (named after Cutting’s son’s toy elephant).
 In 2008, Yahoo released Hadoop as an open-source project, and, today Hadoop’s framework and family of technologies are managed and maintained by the non-profit Apache Software Foundation (ASF), a global community of software developers and contributors.

 Since its inception, Hadoop has become one of the most talked about technologies.
 Why?
 One of the top reasons (and why it was invented) is its ability to handle huge amounts of data – any kind of data – quickly.
 With volumes and varieties of data growing each day, especially from social media and automated sensors, that’s a key consideration for most organizations.
 Other reasons include:

 - Low cost.
 The open-source framework is free and uses commodity hardware to store large quantities of data.

 - Computing power.
 Its distributed computing model can quickly process very large volumes of data.
 The more computing nodes you use, the more processing power you have.